MetOffice/CDDS/docs/tutorials/json_model_parameter.md

 :   the ancillary file names

 `replacement_coordinates_file`
-:   the replacement coordinates file
+:   the replacement coordinates file for CICE model output

 `hybrid_heights_files`
-:   the hybrid heights files
+:   the hybrid heights files.

+    !!! note
+        This is not relevant for the ocean, but still needs to be present.

 `masked`
 :   a json object of ocean grid polar masks for the grid.
 Each masked entry as a grid label and its masked value split
     by the `slice_latitude` and `slice_longitude`.
+These are used to mask duplicate cells along the polar rows.

     ??? example
         ```json